nikeedev/playlib/README.md

 - ```ts
    var name = new Sprite(imageSrc: string, position: Vector2, ScreenSize: Size);
   ```
-  - Sprite class draws a sprite/image into canvas, you can change its source location of image, position and current screensize( for it to work )
+  - Sprite class draws a sprite/image into canvas, you can change its source location of image, position and current screen size( for it to work ).
+You must first initialize sprite, before you can draw it.

 ,
 ### License:

 **This project is licensed by the MIT LICENSE.
-Please follow addtional info about it at, visit LICENSE file.**
+Please follow additional info about it at, visit LICENSE file.**